Mrmuhammad300/energeniusweb/nextjs_space/public/energenius_strategy.md

 **Pillar 2: Buying Guides & Comparisons**
 - "How to Size a Solar Generator for Your Home"
 - "Best Solar Generators for [RVs / Off-Grid / Home Backup / Construction]"
-- "Energenius vs. [Competitor]: Honest Comparison"
+- "EnerGenius vs. [Competitor]: Honest Comparison"
 - "Solar Generator Buying Checklist: 10 Things to Consider"
 - "Portable vs. Home Backup vs. Commercial: Which Category is Right for You?"

 **Pillar 3: Installation & Setup**
-- "Setting Up Your Energenius: Step-by-Step Guide (with Video)"
+- "Setting Up Your EnerGenius: Step-by-Step Guide (with Video)"
 - "Solar Panel Placement: How to Maximize Charging"
 - "Integrating a Solar Generator with Your Home's Electrical Panel"
 - "DIY vs. Professional Installation: When to Call an Electrician"